top of page

 • has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning.

-Children may then progress to a SEN Support Plan which details smaller steps which are personal to your child and their progress.
+Children may then progress to a SEN Support Plan detailing smaller steps which are personal to your child and their progress.
 These will be reviewed termly and a future plan made.
 Targets will be set which are designed to support your child and to improve learning outcomes.
 Progress against these targets will be reviewed regularly by the class teacher and evidence for judgements assessed.
-Teachers meet with the SENCO to discuss progress on a termly basis prior to SEN review meetings with parents/carers.
-SEN plans are reviewed three times per year, each October, February and June.
+Teachers discuss progress on a termly basis at SEN review meetings with parents/carers.
+SEN plans are reviewed three times per year, each October, February and May/June.

-The progress of children with a Statement of SEND/ Education Health and Care Plan (EHCP) is formally reviewed at an Annual Review, with all adults involved with the child’s education including Parents/Carers.
-Individual Learning Plans are reviewed termly in line with SEN plan reviews in October, February and June so that progress towards the annual targets identified in the EHCP are tracked.
+The progress of children with an Education Health and Care Plan (EHCP) is formally reviewed at an Annual Review, with all adults involved with the child’s education including Parents/Carers.
+These are arranged by the SENCO.
+Individual Learning Plans (termly plans to work towards the annual plan) are reviewed in line with SEN plan reviews in October, February and May/June so that progress towards the annual targets identified in the EHCP are tracked.

-The SENCO will monitor progress in SEN interventions.
-Regular learning walks, book/work scrutinies and lesson observations will be carried out by the SENCO, and other members of the Senior Leadership Team, to ensure that the needs of all children are met, and that the quality of teaching and learning is high.
+The SENCO will monitor SEN interventions and carry out regular monitoring and checks on SEN provision in classes.
+Regular learning walks, book and work scrutinies and lesson observations will be carried out by the SENCO, and other members of the Senior Leadership Team, to ensure that the needs of all children are being met, and that the quality of teaching and learning is high.

 For further information please view our Accessibility Plan by clicking here: School Policies